 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This plum crumble, or plum crisp contains fresh plums topped with a fabulous crumb mixture.
-The easy topping is made with a lightly spiced mixture of flour, sugar, and butter.
+This plum crumble, or plum crisp, contains fresh plums topped with a fabulous crumb mixture, and the easy topping is made with a lightly spiced mixture of flour, sugar, and butter.

-This is an excellent way to use fresh plums, and other fruits may be added to the plum mixture.
-Add some sliced pears, nectarines, apricots, or peaches to the fruit filling.
+A crumble is an excellent way to use fresh plums, and other fruits may be added to the fruit filling, such as sliced pears, nectarines, apricots, or peaches.
 Or add some blueberries.
 Or replace the plums with pluots (plum-apricot hybrid fruits).

-To make single-serve desserts, divide the filling and topping among 4 to 6 buttered ramekins.
+To make single-serve desserts, divide the filling and topping among four to six buttered ramekins.

 Gather the ingredients.